NICHOLAS85/dynamic-wall/README.md

 \* Unused if installed with --cron

 dynamicwall.config is checked every time the script is run and detects changes automatically, applying these changes immediately if they are valid.
-Use run the script or use the `-u` argument to immediately apply changes as seen in the Usage section above.
+Run the script or use the `-u` argument to immediately apply changes as seen in the Usage section above.

 ## Other Notes